osg-htc/docs/docs/data/install-xrootd.md

            ofs.authorize
            # ENABLE_SECURITY_END

-5. On all xrootd data server nodes, edit `/etc/xrootd/auth_file` to add authorized users of the form `u %RED%username%ENDCOLOR% %RED%/directoryname%ENDCOLOR% lr` where "lr" is the permission set.
+1. On all xrootd data server nodes, edit `/etc/xrootd/auth_file` to add authorized users of the form `u %RED%username%ENDCOLOR% %RED%/directoryname%ENDCOLOR% lr` where "lr" is the permission set.

-6. Copy %RED%keyfile<span class="twiki-macro ENDCOLOR"></span> from redirector node to every data server node and the xrootdfs node.
+1. Copy %RED%keyfile%ENDCOLOR% from redirector node to every data server node and the xrootdfs node.
 Make sure that this file is owned by the `xrootd` user.

-7. Restart xrootd cluster by following [these instructions](https://twiki.opensciencegrid.org/bin/view/SoftwareTeam/HowToInstallXrootd)
+1. Restart xrootd cluster by restarting all the relevant daemons.

-8. On xroodfs node execute mount:
+1. On xroodfs node execute mount:

         :::console
         root@host # mount %RED%/mnt/xrootd%ENDCOLOR%

-9. Verify that you can access the mount point (df,ls) and can not write into unauthorized path, e.g:
+1. Verify that you can access the mount point (df,ls) and can not write into unauthorized path, e.g:

         :::console
         root@host # cp /bin/sh /mnt/xrootd/tlevshin/test1 cp: